Module 3: Circular Economy Workforce Building

 About this module

-The role of education in building circular economy (CE) workforce is inevitable through development of novel curriculum design, and content delivery coupled with effective education policies enabling CE transition.
+The role of technical education in building circular economy (CE) workforce is inevitable through the development of novel curriculum design, and content delivery coupled with effective education, R&D, and technology transfer policies enabling CE transition.
 The introduction of interdisciplinary modules involving the role of emerging technologies, value/supply chain analysis, stakeholder engagement, and life-cycle thinking are critical in addition to the existing curriculum on waste management and general environmental management.
-The successful implementation of policies for CE education requires a holistic approach in developing/delivering content such as promotion of skills economy, experiential learning and revolutionizing student assessment strategies.
+In addition, technology transfer from developed world to the developing world supported by policies is indispensable in inclusive global CE transformation.
+The successful implementation of policies for CE education requires a holistic approach in developing/delivering content such as promotion of skills economy, experiential learning, and revolutionizing student assessment strategies.
 Furthermore, youth-empowerment is an integral part in CE workforce building through education and entrepreneurship by engaging youth in strategic decision-making, as practiced by the STEAM platform.

-- • Role of Education in Circular Economy
+- • Role of Education and Research in Circular Economy

 • Current CE Education Practices and Gaps

-• Impacts of CE Education in Building a Future Workforce
+• Impacts of CE Education, Research, and Technologies in Building a Skilled Future Workforce

-- 1. Which one of the following is important in CE education?
+- 1. Which one of the following is crucial in CE education?

 a.
 Critical thinking